NBISweden/data-submission-documentation/ENA/SOP/assembly-submission.md

     1. *Data > Wgs files*: Gives the same as *General > Related ENA Records > Assembly* decribed above.
 1. Verify that the EMBL (annotated assembly) / FASTA (not annotated assembly) formatted file has the same features and annotation as the EMBL file you uploaded.

-**Note:** A short-cut is to paste the assembly or sequence accession after the last '/' in the following hyperlink: <https://www.ebi.ac.uk/ena/browser/view/>
+**Note:** A shortcut is to paste the assembly or sequence accession after the last '/' in the following hyperlink: <https://www.ebi.ac.uk/ena/browser/view/>